A Guest of Honour (novel): Critical reception

 The New York Times reviewer Thomas Fisk called the novel "a long, spacious, comprehensive work of fiction" which has "something Olympian, something magnificently confident [about how] this South African writer goes about her work."
 Fisk's review focuses on the stylistic qualities of the novel, calling the characters "exceedingly human: complicated, erring, driven by fleshy appetites and by the loftiest resolves" and discussing the setting as a "landscape so tactile and so sensuous that it becomes a participant in everything that occurs".

+When Gordimer was awarded the Nobel Prize for Literature in 1991, the Nobel Prize committee described A Guest of Honour as, "a landmark of the first half of Gordimer's career."

+Publication

+A Guest of Honour was first published in 1970 by Viking Press.